shanesmith/electron/docs/tutorial/security.md

 ## 16) Filter the `remote` module

-If you cannot disable the `remote` module, you should filter the globals, node and electron modules (so-called built-ins) accessible via `remote` that your application does not require.
+If you cannot disable the `remote` module, you should filter the globals, Node, and Electron modules (so-called built-ins) accessible via `remote` that your application does not require.
 This can be done by blocking certain modules entirely and by replacing others with proxies that expose only the functionality that your app needs.